sictweb/bti425-2020/notes/data-assoc-intro.md

 * Its value must be the MongoDB unique identifier (the 24-character ObjectId) of the associated or related object

 For example, assume that we're looking at a smartphone "models" object (from above).
-In the MongoDB itself, the reference looks like this:
+In the MongoDB database itself, when using the Compass tool, the reference looks like this:
 `makerId: ObjectId("507f1f77bcf86cd799439011")`

-When delivered to a requestor, as JSON, the reference looks like this:
+When delivered to a requestor, as JSON (via a web API), the reference looks like this:
 `"makerId": "507f1f77bcf86cd799439011"`

 <br>